We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Sugar Beets Non-GMO

-Sugar beets, a versatile broadleaf cover crop, bring a formidable combination of deep-rooted prowess and frost resistance to your agricultural arsenal.
+Sugar beets, a versatile broadleaf plant, bring a deep taproot and ample frost resistance to your cover crop arsenal.
 Their robust taproots can penetrate stubborn hardpans, with the majority of root growth hidden beneath the surface.
-These beets are not only sweet in content but also a preferred choice for both wildlife and cattle grazing.
+These carbohydrate packed plants are a preferred choice for both wildlife and livestock.
 When grazed early, they display remarkable regrowth potential.

 Proso Millet (White)

 Proso millet is one of the most drought tolerant and cost effective annual grasses.
-It is the shortest growing millet though it grows taller in the northern plains than it might in the central or southern plains.
-Heading out in less than 60 days, this is a great plant for game bird mixes.
+It is the shortest growing millet and works best in grazing mixes the northern US.
+Proso millet is an excellent seed producing making it is a great plant for game bird or other wildlife mixes.

 from $0.70 per lb